AdobeDocs/experience-manager-65.en/help/forms/developing/repository-service-api-quick-starts.md

 discoiquuid: 2fd1a21a-0f90-49d8-9f62-383b268d540d
 ---

 # Repository Service API Quick Starts {#repository-service-api-quick-starts}

+**Samples and examples in this document are only for AEM Forms on JEE environment.**

 The following Quick Starts are available for the AEM Forms Repository service.